draeton/draeton.github.com/_posts/2011-09-14-javascript-get-istype-methods.md

 ---
 layout: post
 title: JavaScript getIsType Method
+categories:
+  - javascript
+  - library
+teaser: This is a little script I wrote which uses currying to produce a set of type checking methods.
 ---

 This is a little script I wrote which uses currying to produce